TimDommett/Love-The-Skin-Youre-In/README.md

 # Love The Skin You're In

 LTSYI is a website for finding, reviewing and advertising tattoo studios.
-As tattoos become less tabboo and more accepted my modern society,
+As tattoos become less taboo and more accepted by modern society, more people are searching for quality studios for their life long commitment on their skin.

 **Major Features:**